koenwisse/-react-redux-jwt-bootstrap-template/src/pages/BATTLEPLAN.md

 ### 1. As a user I want to view a list of spaces belonging to other users

-W5D2 // Set up backend database, fetch (GET) data in browser and use thunk to handle state Part 1 - Set up database
+W5D2 // Set up backend database, fetch (GET) data in browser and use thunk to handle state Part 1 - Set up database DONE
 //1.
 Setup database model and migration file space stories
 //2.
 Set up relations
 //3.
 Put (seed) in dummy data and test

-// Part 2 - Make (backend) endpoint
+// Part 2 - Make (backend) endpoint DONE
 //1.
 Create and endpoint to post a story
 //2.
 Test our endpoint to post a story (httpie / postman)
 //3.
 Make a request to our endpoint in the frontend re. this feature (if breaks we know problem is in frontend)